 A yeast nappy rash is usually a little more challenging to get rid of, you should see your doctor if the problem persists.
 Your baby will need an anti-yeast or antifungal cream to remedy the yeast infection.

-Other than this, you can use all the preventative and treatment measures mentioned below.
+Other than this, you can use all the prevention and treatment measures mentioned below.

 Different Causes of Diaper Rash